Rent a Bridesmaid

 Rent a Bridesmaid is a children's novel written by Jacqueline Wilson and illustrated by Nick Sharratt.
 It was originally published on 5 May 2016 and a paperback version was released the following year.
 The novel revolves around a girl called Tilly who rents out her services to be a bridesmaid at weddings.
 Wilson wanted to reflect the popularity that weddings and wedding dresses had at the time and believed that the protagonist in the novel was imaginative but a bit possessive.

 Premise

-Tilly lives with her father and wants her parents to get married, although it seems unlikely as they are not together.
+Tilly lives with her father and wants her parents to get married, although it seems unlikely as they are not together as her mother left her father years prior.
 When Tilly's best friend Matty is asked to be a bridesmaid, Tilly decides to put an advert in the shop to advertise her service as a bridesmaid.
 She ends up receiving a reply and is a bridesmaid at several weddings, including an old woman and a male gay couple.
-However, Tilly is upset when she finds out that her teacher is dating her father.
+Her father is initially hesitant but ends up support Tilly with her work at the weddings.
+Because of her service, Tilly ends up being featured on television.
+However, she is upset when she finds out that her father is dating her teacher, who she is very fond of.
+Tilly eventually accepts the relationship and comes to terms with the fact that her mother left their family.